 “The rules, as proposed, will have significant effects on the Agriculture Water Quality Management Plans and Rules adopted by LAC’s across the state.
 Farmers and ranchers spent several years and thousands of hours to produce these Area Plans and Rules which describe requirements for agriculture landowners to protect water quality.
 These are the citizens who know the area and land and how best to achieve the desired achievable outcomes without putting farmers out of business.
 We believe it is imperative that any water quality regulation required of agriculture landowners and land managers continue to be managed through these Area Plans and Rules and through the Oregon Department of Agriculture (ODA).
 These plans should be based on best available soil, crop and animal science that demonstrates the effects of land practices on water quality and is reasonable and practicable to modern production agriculture.”
 (0120 – E. Martin Kernp; 0108 – Keno Irrigation District)

 DEQ Response: DEQ appreciates conservation efforts made by ranchers and farmers through the Agricultural Water Quality Management Program.
 DEQ has, and plans to continue relying on existing programs by ODA, and other local partners to address pollution from agricultural nonpoint sources and meet water quality standards.
 Where water quality standards are being met, it may not be necessary to implement additional measures.
-Where water quality standards are not being met, additional practices will be considered and may be needed in order to meet water quality standards.
+Where water quality standards are not being met, ODA may need to revise AgWQM Area plans and rules through biennial review process to meet water quality standards.
 In those cases, DEQ is committed to working with ODA and other partners to achieve TMDL goals through existing programs.

 No changes were made to the proposed rules in response to these comments.